acyio/gen-z/README.md

 	To see the credits for the game, click CREDITS on the main menu.

 We hope you enjoy the game as much as we did making it! – The Gen-Z Team

+Disclaimer: You can use the provided code for reference purposes.
+Please do not copy or plagiarize my work.
+Thanks for your cooperation.